Relative Cubulation of Small Cancellation Free Products: Background

 \subsection{Relatively geometric actions on $\CAT(0)$ cube complexes}

 The $\CAT(0)$ condition is a metric notion of non-positive curvature. $\CAT(0)$ cube complexes comprise an important family of examples where the geometry of the space is naturally encoded by the combinatorics of codimension-one subsets called hyperplanes.
 For much more on $\CAT(0)$ cube complexes see for example \cite{SageevNotes,WiseBook}.
 Group acting properly and cocompactly on $\CAT(0)$ cube complexes, sometimes referred to as \emph{cubulated groups}, have been well-studied.
-Indeed, relatively hyperbolic groups that act properly on $\CAT(0)$ cube complexes and are closely related to the notion of \emph{isolated flats} \cite{HruskaKleiner}.\TODO{I would remove this.
-If you want there to be some reference to isolated flats, I don't really understand what you're trying to say.} The first author and Groves introduced the following in \cite{RelCannon}. \begin{definition} Let $(G, \mc{P})$ act by isometries on a CAT(0) cube complex $\tilde{X}$.
+The first author and Groves introduced the following in \cite{RelCannon}. \begin{definition} Let $(G, \mc{P})$ be a relatively hyperbolic pair where $G$ acts by isometries on a CAT(0) cube complex $\tilde{X}$.
 The action of $(G,\mc{P})$ is \textbf{relatively geometric (with respect to $\mc{P}$)} if: \begin{enumerate} \item the action of $G$ on $\tilde{X}$ is cocompact, \item every peripheral subgroup $P \in \mc{P}$ acts elliptically, and \item cell stabilizers are either finite or conjugate to a finite index subgroup of some $P \in \mc{P}$. \end{enumerate} Groups that admit a relatively geometric action with respect to some collection of peripheral subgroups are called \textbf{relatively cubulated}. \end{definition}

+Given a subgroup $H\leq G$, we write $\Lambda H$ to denote its limit set.
+A relatively hyperbolic group may admit a relatively geometric action with respect to only certain peripheral structures.
+Indeed the action of any group $G$ on a point is a relatively geometric action for $(G, \{G\})$.